AlAntonov/flores_oldi/dataset_cards/chv_Cyrl.md

 ## Workflow

 Data was translated from Russian by one translator, a native speaker of the target language.
 100% of the data was checked by one more independent translator.
+Dev and devtest datasets were translated by 2 independent translators